unpoly/unpoly/src/unpoly/pages/failed-responses.md

 up.render({
   url: '/action',
   method: 'post',
   target: '.content',              // when submission succeeds update '.content'
   failTarget: 'form',              // when submission fails update the form
   scroll: 'auto',                  // when submission succeeds use default scroll behavior
-  failScroll: '.errors' // when submission fails scroll to the error messages })
+  failScroll: '.errors',           // when submission fails scroll to the error messages
+  onRendered: () => { ... },       // when submission succeeds run this callback
+  onFailedRendered: () => { ... }, // when submission fails run this other callback
+})
 ```

+Options that are used before the request is made (like `{ url, method, confirm }`) do not
+have a `fail`-prefixed variant.
+Some options (like `{ history, fallback }`) are used for
+both successful and failed responses, but may be overriden with a fail-prefixed variant
+(e.g. `{ history: true, failHistory: false }`.
+Options related to layers, scrolling or focus are never shared.

+Note that event handlers still begin with `on` for failed responses, so `{ onRendered }` becomes `{ onFailRendered }`.

 When using Unpoly's HTML attributes with [links](/up.link) or [forms](/up.form)
 you may infix an attribute with `fail`: